pniyongabo/LibraryManagementWebService/README.md

 ### Tech Stack

-This is a MERN (MongoDB, Express JS, React JS, and Node JS) web service for a library management system.
+This is a MERN (~~MongoDB~~, Express JS, React JS, and Node JS) web service for a library management system.

 ### Features
 * Show availability: List and browse the books available to checkout from the library.
 * Sorting:  Sort library books based on author, publish date, date added, etc.
 * Grouping: Groups books into user-created lists (e.g. “To-read”).
-* Checkin and Checkout: Allows users to check-in and check-out books from the library.
+* ~~Checkin and Checkout: Allows users to check-in and check-out books from the library.~~
 * Searching:  Search for books in library, searching with fields such as title, author, genre, etc.